swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

   .modify(inSeconds: 3) { percent in
     percent.wrappedValue = 100
     //    ^~~~~~~~~~~~
-    // Again, we have to
+    // Again, we have to access
-    // access count through
+    // count through 'wrappedValue'.
-    // `wrappedValue`.
   }
 ```